libsdl-org/sdlwiki/SDL2/SDL_HINT_AUDIO_RESAMPLING_MODE.md

 This variable can be set to the following values:

-"0" or "default" - Use SDL's internal resampling (Default when not set - low quality, fast) "1" or "fast" - Use fast, slightly higher quality resampling, if available "2" or "medium" - Use medium quality resampling, if available "3" or "best" - Use high quality resampling, if available
+- "0" or "default": Use SDL's internal resampling (Default when not set - low quality, fast)
+- "1" or "fast": Use fast, slightly higher quality resampling, if available
+- "2" or "medium": Use medium quality resampling, if available
+- "3" or "best": Use high quality resampling, if available

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro)